ontech7/ing-sw-2018-lambertucci-losavio-mancassola/README.md

 - `/rest/api/matches/{uuid}/publicobjcards/{id}` -> Show a specified public objective card of a specified match
 - `/rest/api/matches/{uuid}/finished` -> Show if a certain match is finished

-It's possible to read the documentation at /rest/api, after starting the REST API service.
+It's possible to read the documentation at `/rest/api`, after starting the REST API service.

+In case of any error, the `/error` page is mapped.

 ### External libraries used